livingbio/hana_app/readme.md

 Make your chrome can issue ajax request:

     1. npm run watch
-    1. open -n -a  /Applications/Google\ Chrome.app  --args  --user-data-dir="/tmp/" --disable-web-security  # form mac
+    2. open -n -a  /Applications/Google\ Chrome.app  --args  --user-data-dir="/tmp/" --disable-web-security  # form mac
-    2. open index.html directly with the chrome
+    3. open index.html directly with the previous chrome

 release

   we build with [cordova build](build.phonegap.com).  just zip directory www. and send the zip to cordova build is very easily, if you want to build by your self, please contact tim or andy to be a phonegap collaborator

 to unit test: